 Pivot Point – The deepest area of a bow’s grip.

-Point On Distance – That distance where the arrowhead overlays the center of the bullseye
+Point-on Distance – That distance where the arrowhead overlays the center of the bullseye while aiming.

 Porpoising – Visible vertical fluctuations in an arrow’s flight.